vshepel/museum-landing/README.md

 # Museum Landing Page

+The Museum Landing Page is a visually appealing and informative website designed to showcase the museum's events, gallery and information.
+The page offers a clean and structured layout that enhances user experience.
+[Figma design](https://www.figma.com/file/cRBCqE06cDrY3s4jX7h3iY/%D0%9D%D0%90%D0%9C%D0%A3-(Edit))

 ## Technologies Used

 - **HTML**: Markup language for structuring the content and layout of the webpage.